web3privacy/web3privacy/Web3privacynowplatform/Briefs/Railgun.md

 How it works:
 1. You fill a brief.
 2. Our team reviews application.
-3. Verified data will be published at The Web3Privacy now platform.
+3. Verified data will be published on The Web3Privacy now platform.

 # **Basic info**